dannysu/hakyll-blog/posts/2012-08-24-introducing-hash0.markdown

 title: Introducing Hash0
 tags: Mad Coding, Security
 ---
+**Update:** I just found out that Kitchener-Wilmot Hydro's website stores passwords in plain text.
+All the more reasons to use strong and different passwords.

 It's a good idea to get strong passwords including random characters, numbers, symbols and don't reuse the same password for different account.
 Here's a very good [article][5] explaining why.